$20 a Week for 10 Years: What Your Money Could Become

 Which One Should You Pick?

 There is no single right answer.
-But here is an honest framework.
+But your situation narrows it down fast.

 The worst option?
 Doing nothing.
 Leaving your $20 in a checking account earning 0.01%.
 Or spending it on something that is gone by the end of the day.